 Other sugar alcohols that are commonly found in some food products include mannitol, isomalt, lactitol and hydrogenated starch hydrolysates.

-Bottom Line: Many different sugar alcohols are common in the modern diet.
-This includes xylitol, erythritol, sorbitol, maltitol and numerous others.
+Summary Many different sugar alcohols are found in the modern diet.
+These include xylitol, erythritol, sorbitol, maltitol and numerous others.

-The glycemic index is a measure of how quickly foods raise blood sugar levels.
+The glycemic index (GI) is a measure of how quickly foods raise blood sugar levels.

 As you can see, most sugar alcohols have a negligible effect on blood sugar levels.
 In the case of erythritol and mannitol, the glycemic index is zero.

-The only exception here is maltitol, which has a glycemic index of 36.
-This is still very low compared to sugar and refined carbohydrates.
+The only exception is maltitol, which has a glycemic index of 36.
+However, this is still very low compared to sugar and refined carbohydrates.

-For people with metabolic syndrome, pre-diabetes or diabetes, sugar alcohols (except perhaps maltitol) can be considered as excellent alternatives to sugar.
+For people with metabolic syndrome, prediabetes or diabetes, sugar alcohols — except perhaps maltitol — can be considered excellent alternatives to sugar.

-Bottom Line: Most sugar alcohols have little to no effect on blood sugar and insulin levels, with the exception of maltitol.
+Summary Most sugar alcohols have little to no effect on blood sugar and insulin levels — with the exception of maltitol.

-The sugar feeds certain bacteria in the mouth, which multiply and secrete acids that erode the protective enamel on the teeth.
+The sugar feeds certain bacteria in your mouth, which multiply and secrete acids that erode the protective enamel on your teeth.